On the Search for Feedback in Reinforcement Learning: Decoupled Data based Control (D2C)

 The iLQR design in the open-loop part also furnishes a linear feedback law, however, this is not the linear feedback corresponding to the optimal feedback law.
 In order to accomplish this, we need to use the feedback gain equations (\ref{feedback}).
-This can be done in a data based fashion analogous to the LLS-CD procedure above \cite{arxivpaper2}, but in practice, the iLQR feedback gain offers very comparable performance to the optimal feedback gain.
+This can be done in a data-based fashion analogous to the LLS-CD procedure above as shown in the Appendix Section \ref{hession_estimation}, but in practice, the converged iLQR feedback gain offers very comparable performance to the optimal feedback gain.
 The entire algorithm is summarized together in Algorithm \ref{model_free_DDP_OL}.
 The `forward pass' and `backward pass' algorithms are summarized in Algorithms \ref{model_free_DDP_OL_FP} and \ref{model_free_DDP_OL_BP} respectively.